 Kerryn Burgoyne - Bio

-Today, Kerryn channels her lived experience into her work as a business owner, creating self-help courses and resources for the wider community.
-Her presentations offer an honest, inspirational perspective on resilience, personal growth, neurodiversity, and the power of persistence in the face of adversity.
+Her presentations offer an empowering, impacting, honest, sincere and inspiring perspective on resilience, personal growth, neurodiversity, and the power of persistence in the face of adversity.

 Speaking Topics